 - For a different appearance, roll out the crust and use a cookie cutter to cut out shapes such as stars or hearts.

-Store any leftovers in an airtight container in the fridge for upper to 7 days.
+- Storage: store any leftover blueberry raspberry cobbler in an airtight container in the fridge for up to 7 days.
+This cobbler also freezes really well for up to 3 months.

 No, they are not the same.
 Almond flour is finer and made with blanched, peeled almonds, while almond meal is more course as it's made with unpeeled, almonds.
 Do not try using almond meal to make this cobbler.